- Boost / fuel controlled, variable injection

 Optimal Cooling with Water Injection

-Obtain up to 10-20% more power in your direct injected engine, even if it´s pre-tuned, by using the Boost Cooler?-Water/Methanol Injection System!
+Obtain up to 10-25% more power in your turbo- or supercharged engine, even if it´s pre-tuned, by using the Boost Cooler Water-Methanol Injection System from SNOW Performance.

 The main function of the Boost Cooler is to suppress detonation caused by high temperature and pressure developed within the combustion chamber when the effective compression ratio has been taken beyond the auto-ignition point by either a turbo or a supercharger.
 Water, with its high latent heat content, is extremely effective for controlling not only the onset of detonation but also the production of oxides of nitrogen in the modern leanburn engines.